OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 1. Deployment inputs are copied to the service inputs directory.
 1. Deployment command is sent to orchestrator.
 Variability-resolved service template is used.

-### Redeploy an Instance
+### Continue an Instance Deployment

-!!! note "vintner instances redeploy"
+!!! note "vintner instances continue"

-1. Deployment command is sent once again to the orchestrator.
+1. Continue deployment command is sent to the orchestrator.
 Variability-resolve service templated is used.
 For example, to rerun a failed deployment.

 ### Update an Instance Template